Olga Richterová: Life and career

 Richterová was born on 21 January 1985 in České Budějovice in southern Bohemia and grew up in Choltice in the Pardubice Region.
 She studied linguistics, English and German translation at the Faculty of Arts, Charles University in Prague.
-Richterová joined the Czech Pirate Party in 2014 and has been a council member of Prague 10 district in 2014 to 2018 prior to being elected Deputy of the Parliament of the Czech Republic in the 2017 legislative election.
-Her political agenda has been housing legislation, social policy and urban planning policy.
+Richterová joined the Czech Pirate Party in 2014 and served as a councillor in the Prague 10 district from 2014 to 2018.
+She was then elected to the Chamber of Deputies in the 2017 parliamentary election.
+Her political agenda has focused on housing legislation, social policy and urban planning policy.
 She serves as the vice-chairwoman of the parliamentary Committee on Social Policy from 19 December 2017.

 She was elected vice-chairwoman of the party in January 2018.
 In January 2020, she was re-elected as party vice-chairwoman.
 Richterová led the Pirates and Mayors electoral alliance in the Prague region in the October 2021 Czech legislative election and was re-elected.
 Subsequently, she became a vice-president of the Chamber of Deputies.